joakimsahlstrom/twyn/README.md

 Twyn is an extension to jackson:s json->java mapping framework.
 It allows for lenient data parsing with less code.

 Define your input data with interfaces and twyn will instantiate them for you and extract appropriate values from the underlying json data.
+Supports default methods.

 Requires Java 8.
 Currently relies on Proxy.newProxyInstance(...) so not performance is rather average.